Read our Creality CP-01 review to find out the features, specs, performance and cost of this 3-in-1 3D printer.

 The Creality CP-01 is a modular 3D printer with three capabilities; 3D printing, laser engraving and CNC milling.

-In the case of the Creality CP-01 3in1 Printer, this is immediately apparent.
-This 3D printer comes off the production line as a 3in1 printer.
-In this case, this means that the printer has a print head that can be exchanged in just a few simple steps and can thus be easily converted from a 3D printer with filament to a laser engraver and a CNC machine.
+This 3D printer is a modular 3-in-1 printer.
+This means that it has a print head that can be exchanged in just a few simple steps to convert the unit from a 3D printer with filament to a laser engraver and a CNC machine.

-Then you can get to the Y-axis from below and loosen it with a few screws.
-Then access to the heatbed works without any problems.
+After this, you can get to the Y-axis from below and loosen it with a few screws.
+Then, you will be able to access the heatbed without any problems.

-The most important point when assembling the printer are the two Z-axes, which must be fixed with four screws on each side.
-It takes a while because the screws are a decent length and the axles also have a certain hold later
+The most important point to keep in mind when assembling the printer are the two Z-axes.
+The axes must be fixed with four screws on each side.
+It takes a while to do this because the screws are quite long and the axles also have a certain hold.

-In the following photo you can see the three print heads that were included in the delivery.
-A print head with 500mW laser, a print head with CNC function and the normal print head for normal filament printing.
+Below, you can see the three print heads included in the delivery.
+A print head with 500mW laser, a print head with CNC function, and the normal print head for normal filament printing.

 Of course, none of this prevents me from testing the printer anyway.
 After all, it is not only possible to read files via SD card, but also to feed the printer directly to the (micro) USB port of the printer via a connected laptop.

 - Brand: Creality3D

 - Motor: 42-40 stepper, 42-34 threaded rod motor, 1.8º step angle